The Import Process

 Training on the Incoterms 2020 Rules

-Incoterms® rules are a set of three-letter acronyms which define the risks and responsibilities of buyers and sellers in international trade contracts.
-But who is responsible for agreeing these terms and how well do they really understand them?
+Incoterms® rules are a set rules which define the responsibilities of buyers and sellers in international trade contracts and should be a key part of trade negotiations.
+But who is responsible for agreeing these terms and how well do they understand them?